-This elective course deals with customer-oriented policies in the public sector, as one of the manifestations of citizen empowerment in service delivery.
-Classical citizen participation in decision-making, as another expression of citizen empowerment, is not the focus of this course.
-The implementation of customer-focused policies, also labeled as quality management schemes, raises several controversies.
-First, many practitioners adopt quality management policies as a technical fix without grasping their political underpinnings: in particular, the implications of citizens turned into clients, the application of universal service standards, and the personalization of services to meet individual needs.
-Second, some practitioners treat instruments and systems of quality management as ends in themselves, often forgetting the real purpose of implementing those systems: the improvement of the quality of services and (of life) of users and citizens.
-Finally, quality of service should foster theoretically an increase of performance of public sector organizations.
-However, this claim is controversial as citizens may be more concerned about the process of government and service delivery than the particular outputs.
+This course focuses on customer-oriented policies in the public sector, as one of the manifestations of citizen empowerment in service delivery.
+These policies raise at least two controversies.
+First, many practitioners adopt these policies as technical fixes without grasping their political underpinnings: in particular, the implications of turning citizens into users, the use of universal service standards, or the personalisation of services to meet individual needs.
+Second, some practitioners treat user-oriented instruments as ends in themselves, often forgetting the real purpose of implementing those systems: the improvement of the quality of life of users and citizens.

-The major aim of this course is to offer students an analytical and practical ‘tool-kit’ that allows them to apply customer focused policies at governmental and agency level.
+This course is about the design and the implementation of an approach to enhance the satisfaction of users with public service delivery.
+It will offer students an analytical and practical ‘tool-kit’ that allows them to apply customer-focused policies at governmental and agency level.
+The knowledge also applies to non-governmental organizations.
 By the end of this course, students should be able to:

-- understand how to assess the quality of a public service
+- assess the quality of a public service

 - propose results-oriented objectives that address the satisfaction of service users